-Ans.- A student would receive the first package in a week after successful payment is confirmed by the bank.
+Ans.- A student would receive the first package in a week after successful payment Confirmation.

 Ans.- The student would receive the receipt by email for online payment.
 The receipt would be sent by post along with the first package for demand draft payments.

 Ans.- You can change the postal address by communicating to us on firstname.lastname@example.org, quoting your admission number in the correspondence.

 Ans.- The schedule of the study material is distributed through the period of August 2016 to June 2017.
 The sequence of books would be couriered after it is updated based on the past years papers.

 Ans.- RAVINDRA’S Institute office in Ansal Building Near Chawla Restaurant Lane, Mukherjee Nagar, Delhi is the only source of purchasing study material.
 A student can buy study material either by visiting the office or online https://ravindrasinstitute.com/product-category/online-course/